michielplatteau/CCBDA_project/README.md

 Interactive Map: We have successfully implemented an interactive map feature that visualizes the events and locations related to the Russian-Ukrainian war conflict.
 Users can explore the map, navigate different regions, and gain a spatial understanding of the conflict's impact.
+Additionally, they can choose which type of events are wanted to be shown in the map.
 This feature enhances the user experience and provides a dynamic way to engage with the data.

 Unimplemented Features (Adjusted Approach):